 Not all inquiries turn into jobs, as there are multiple factors at play, but my point is that I can and do work with clients all over the world.

-Personal networking was the approach I took when I started out many years ago, pre-internet (yes, I’m that old).
+Personal networking was the approach I took when I started out many years ago.
 I attended networking meetings and belonged to groups like the local Chamber of Commerce so I had opportunities to meet other business owners.

 By the time they come to me, the clients are looking for copy.
 Otherwise they wouldn’t contact me.
 I quote a price.
 If they value the copy and my price is within their budget, then they give me the job.
 If not, I move on to the next inquiry.